VardhanSuroshi/VLSI-Physical-Design-Flow/README.md

 6. Tapeout

 - **Magic**: Streams out the final GDSII layout file from the routed def.
-- **KLayout**: Streams out the final GDSII layout file from the routed def as a back-up.
+- **KLayout**: Streams out the final GDSII layout file from the routed def as a backup.

 7. Signoff